stanleychris2/home/_posts/2016-04-08-income-obesity.markdown

 ![My helpful screenshot](http://stanleychris2.github.io/home/resources/g_calorie.png)

 It's interesting to know that non-alcoholic and alcoholic beverages are responsible for the biggest mean difference between high income and low income consumption.
-Below lets look at BMI to see if there is a similar relationship between high BMI and the population.
+Below let's look at BMI to see if there is a similar relationship between high BMI and the population.

 It's also interesting to find that lower income individuals are consuming more than those of higher income on nearly every food dimension.
 I wonder about the science behind the cost of food, does cheaper food = higher calorie food?